-Columbia Threadneedle Unit Trust Managers Limited is a private company limited by share capital, incorporated and domiciled in England, the United Kingdom.
-The Company's registered office is Exchange House, Primrose Street, London, EC2A 2NY.
+WAM Holdings Ltd is a private company limited by share capital, incorporated and domiciled in England, the United Kingdom.
+The Company's registered office and principal place of business is Exchange House, Primrose Street, London, EC2A 2NY.

-The results of Columbia Threadneedle Unit Trust Managers Limited are included in the consolidated Annual Report and Financial Statements of Columbia Threadneedle Investments UK International Limited, which are available from Cannon Place, 78 Cannon Street, London, EC4N 6AG.
+These Financial Statements present information about the Company as an individual undertaking and not about its group.
+The Company has taken advantage of the exemption under section 400 of the Companies Act 2006 not to prepare group Financial Statements, as it is a wholly owned subsidiary of Columbia Threadneedle Investments UK International Limited, which prepares consolidated Financial Statements.
+The results of WAM Holdings Ltd are included in the consolidated Annual Report and Financial Statements of Columbia Threadneedle Investments UK International Limited, which are available from Cannon Place, 78 Cannon Street, London, EC4N 6AG.